Minagera/CyberPatriot/CyberPatriot/Curriculum/README.md

 Feel free to adjust the pace, add supplementary materials, or modify exercises to suit your team's specific needs and learning style.

 ## Tracking Progress
-Use quiz results, exercise completion, and participation in mock competitions to gauge understanding and identify areas needing more focus.
+Use quiz results (`../Quizzes/`), exercise completion (`../Exercises/`), and participation in mock competitions to gauge understanding and identify areas needing more focus.

 ## Reference Templates
 Utilize templates from `../Resources/Templates/` for documentation during practice: